gohugoio/hugo/content/content-management/url-management.md

 * `:slug` = the content's slug (or title if no slug)
 * `:filename` = the content's filename (without extension)

-## Aliases

-For people migrating existing published content to Hugo, there's a good chance you need a mechanism to handle redirecting old URLs.

-Luckily, redirects can be handled easily with _aliases_ in Hugo.

 ## Example

 Given a post on your current Hugo site, with a path of: